wg-osr/walkerga.github.io/class/fi_mutant.md

 You can spend your turn gruesomely regenerating.
 You heal 1D6 wounds and HP.
 If you do, roll on the [1D500 mutation table](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html)*.

 ## Evolution
 When you gain a new mutation, you can choose to replace an existing one instead.
+If you do, you lose 1 point of wisdom until next game.

 ## Gift of Flesh
 You can touch a willing creature and use your regeneration ability on it.
 Remember they are affected by the Font of Flesh ability.